Modalm/jbryer.github.com/_posts/2014-04-18-Gitbook_with_R_Markdown.markdown

 	> buildRmd()

 The `buildGitbook` function is simply a wrapper to the Gitbook command line and will generate your book from the markdown sources.
 As of this writing, there is a [bug](https://github.com/GitbookIO/gitbook/issues/99) in Gitbook where the image URLS are incorrect.
 This function will fix the URLs.
+There is also another [issue](https://github.com/GitbookIO/gitbook/issues/113) that links to the Introduction point to `/` and not `/index.html`.
+These will also be fixed.

 	> buildGitbook()